 Return to Table of contents

 - For commissioners, outcomes are about care quality and costs.
-Databases already exist for the latter (they are referred to as administrative and billing databases, e.g. the Hospital Episode Statistics (HES) held by NHS Digital in England).
+Databases already exist for the latter (they are referred to as administrative and billing databases, e.g. the Hospital Episode Statistics held by NHS Digital in England).

-The matter becomes even more complicated when looking at other definitions: what is the best treatment plan, who is the best patient for a particular intervention, when is the optimal time for intervention, what is the ideal way to provide care?
-What becomes clear is that one size will not fit all, and results will depend on the patient, their condition(s), and the healthcare professionals treating them and the settings where patients are treated.
+The matter becomes even more complicated when looking at other part of the AHRQ definition: what is the best treatment plan, who is the best patient for a particular intervention, when is the optimal time for intervention, what is the ideal way to provide care?

 We need a system to capture all or parts of this information.